bbor/hier-db/README.md

 ## Structure

-The database holds individual data records, each of which is a JavaScript object that must contain at minimum a `name` string.
-It can also contain any other keys and values you want.
+The mix-db holds multiple data records, each of which is a JavaScript object that must contain at minimum a `name` string.
+Each data object can also contain any other keys and values you want.

 ### UIDs

 For speedy lookups, each record you add to the database is indexed by a unique ID.
-You can create these UIDs yourself and store them in your data objects.
+You can create these UIDs yourself in advance and store them in your data objects, in the `uid` property.
 If you add a record that doesn't already have a UID, `mix-db` will create one for you and save it on that record.

+You can access records by their indexed UIDs using `.index[uid]`.

+The auto-generated UID uses the object's `name` value.
+If that value is already used as a UID, it will append the object's `type` value to disambiguate the new record (see the `disambiguate_by` configuration setting below).
+If that doesn't produce a unique value, a numeric suffix is incremented and appended.

 ### Children and parents

 Each record in the database can have any number of children, and any number of parents.
-This allows a given item to exist in multiple places within the hierarchy.
+Note that this allows a given item to exist in multiple places within the hierarchy, unlike many tree implementations.

-Internally, parent and child lists are stored as UIDs.
-This allows the database to be written out (e.g. to JSON) and read back in without duplicating any records, keeping the same parent-child relationships intact, even when a single record has multiple parents.
+Also, the parent and child lists contain the UIDs of the other records, not references to the actual data objects.
+This allows the database to be written out (e.g. to JSON) and read back in without causing any records to get duplicated.
+The same parent-child relationships remain intact, even when a single record has multiple parents.

 ## Configuration settings